SolarMC-Dev/solar-parent/README.md

 1.0.0

 * Normalized properties to use `kebab-case`.
 Prior to this release, the properties followed a format using "solar-parent." followed by the property name in lowerCamelCase, for example, `solar-parent.jdkVersion`.
+* Set the preparationGoals of the maven-release-plugin to a no-op goal.
+This reflects the expectation that releases are performed automatically by a CI server.
+For deployment by hand, it is suggested to reset the preparationGoals setting to "clean verify".
+In most cases the release process should be transferred to the responsibility of the automatons.

 0.6.2